ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before noon.
+         <h3>Today</h3>A chance of rain showers before 1pm.
 Mostly cloudy, with a high near 53.
-North wind around 17 mph, with gusts as
+North northwest wind 7 to 16 mph, with gusts as high
-         high as 29 mph.
-Chance of precipitation is 70%.<br></div>
+         as 29 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">